Shreya-official20/TODO/README.md

 ```

 ## Usage
 To use the ToDo application, simply enter a task description in the input field and click on the "Add" button to create a new task.
 To edit an existing task, click on the task description and update it in the input field.
-To delete a task, click on the "X" button next to each task.
+To delete a task, click on the "Delete" button next to each task.
 To mark a task as complete, click on the checkbox next to each task.

 ## Contributing
 If you would like to contribute to the ToDo application, please fork the repository and make your changes.
 Once you have made your changes, submit a pull request and your changes will be reviewed.